WeRzl33/my-data-analytics-resources/README.md

-# My Data Analytics Resources
+# My Data Related Resources
 My list of resources for continuous learning and career development in the data field.

 ## In Person Classes